Dwarf AGNs from Optical Variability for the Origins of Seeds (DAVOS): Insights from the Dark Energy Survey Deep Fields: Observations and Data Analysis

 A difficult problem is the degeneracy between low-redshift starburst galaxies and high-redshift quasars with blue colors from AGN UV continuum emission.
 Because we are interested in selecting variable dwarf galaxies, quasars incorrectly identified as low-redshift star-forming galaxies (which tend to be low-mass) are a major contaminant.
 Figure~\ref{fig:resolved_frac} demonstrates the effect of quasars with high-redshifts incorrectly identified as dwarf galaxies.
 This branch of failures primarily occurs with high-redshift sources with incorrect photometric redshifts near $z_{\rm{ph}} \sim 0.1-0.4$, because of a color degeneracy at these redshifts.
-To address this, we remove all sources from our sample that are unresolved and have photometric redshifts $z_{\rm{ph}} < 0.5$.
-At $z=0.5$, a galaxy with an angular diameter size of $\sim6$ kpc is marginally-resolved assuming a median DES seeing of $g=1.12^{\prime\prime}$.
-Thus we will possibly lose some of the smallest dwarf elliptical galaxies ($\sim 30\%$ of our sources; Figure~\ref{fig:resolved_frac}) in exchange for a more pure sample of dwarf AGN candidates.
+These quasars have AGN power-law dominated emission that are mostly rejected by our $\Delta \chi_{\nu}^2 > 2$ constraint.

-After this, the final parent sample of galaxies with well-sampled light curves, acceptable $z_{\rm{ph}}$ values, and acceptable SED fits is \Nparent{}.
-Of these, we find \Nvar{} variable galaxies, and \Ndwarf{} have $M_{\ast}<10^{9.5}\ M_{\odot}$.
+After this, the final parent sample of galaxies with well-sampled light curves and acceptable SED fits is \Nparent{}.
+Of these, we find \Nvar{} variable galaxies, and \Ndwarf{} have $M_{\ast}<10^{9.5}\ M_{\odot}$ with reliable stellar mass estimates.
 The resulting distribution of stellar mass and redshift is shown in Figure~\ref{fig:redshift}.
 To validate our SED fitting results, we compare our results in SN-C3 to matched sources with stellar masses and photometric redshifts from the FourStar Galaxy Evolution Survey (ZFOURGE; \citealt{Tomczak2014,Straatman2016}) in Appendix~\ref{sec:stellarmassvalidation}.
-Finally, we caution that additional systematic uncertainties on the stellar mass may be up to 20 percent, even when the photometric redshift is accurate \citep{Ciesla2015,Boquien2019}.
-We also check our photometric redshifts against spectroscopic redshifts available from the literature.
+One concern is AGNs that rejected using our AGN-dominated model comparison could be a function of stellar mass if the AGN-dominated source is more massive/less star-forming.
+This bias may impact the variability fraction at larger stellar masses.
+Finally, we caution that additional systematic uncertainties on the stellar mass may be up to 20 percent due to uncertainties in stellar evolution (e.g., initial mass function, star formation history) even when the photometric redshift is accurate \citep{Ciesla2015,Boquien2019}.
+This does not include additional sources of error from deneracies between star-formation and AGN light, for instance.
+Nevertheless, we check our photometric redshifts against spectroscopic redshifts available from the literature.
 The results are shown in Appendix~\ref{sec:stellarmassvalidation}.